About the secrets of Tao-Tai Chi Chuan

 I was a little worried about this statement.
 Before I could question him further he answered me.

 "Go around to all of the Taiji classes.
 And then come back to me.
-If you still wish to do Taiji, then go and learn from them."
+If you still wish to do Taiji, then go and learn

 By this stage, I was more than a little confused but Chang would not be budged on this, no more questions.